 Either way, don’t ruin your trip by picking over pennies; those are not the memories you want to create and remember in the long term.

-4. Communicate when you are all in a good space
+4. Communicate with your friends when you are all in a good space

 Never make a decision if you are hungry, tired, or stressed.